Listening with open eyes

 My father died when I was 16.
 A few years ago I started photographing 16-year-old daughters and their fathers at an activity they enjoy doing or in a place that is special to them.
 I wanted to see again what that bond with your father looks like when you are 16.
 To look back through my lens at what was a very defining age for me.

-I went looking for 16 daughters and their fathers and attended unofficial driving lessons, went into the water when they were surfing, or walked through the North Holland polder landscape.
+While photographing the fathers and daughters I attended unofficial driving lessons, went into the water when they were surfing, or walked through the North Holland polder landscape.

 What the project has brought me is a bit of processing; 'verrouwen'.
 But what made it special was seeing what an important role he played for her in that year of her life.
 At the first meeting with a father and daughter we were in nature reserve Het Twiske, they had specially rented a jeep with a tent on the roof that they liked to go camping with.
 Towards the end he told her that she could drive back a bit in the Jeep.
 I stood there with my camera in hand and saw how he taught her to trust herself that she could do this.
 Something that was so beautiful to see and which actually became a theme throughout the series.